G2G Racing: Truck No. 46 results

+^{†} – Brennan Poole qualified the truck but was replaced by Matt Jaskol.

 Truck No. 47 history

 On February 3, 2022, it was announced that the No. 47 would be fielded full-time in 2022 and driven by Johnny Sauter, Tim Viens, and Roger Reuse.

 Brennan Poole would drive the truck at Atlanta, setting a good pace with a 9th in the lone practice session but ultimately finishing 28th after having fuel pickup issues and losing all power on the backstretch while running 17th.
 Samuel LeComte would drive the truck at COTA but would ultimately fail to qualify.
 Viens was scheduled to make his first start of the season in the No. 47 at Martinsville, but the truck was withdrawn before the race.
 In Sonoma, Travis McCullough would both attempt to make his Truck Series debuts in the No. 47 truck.
-However, McCullough had to be replaced due to his drug test results not coming in in time for practice.
+However, McCullough had to be replaced due to his drug test results not being returned in time for practice.
 (As it was his first start of the season, he had to take a drug test beforehand.)
 Stefan Parsons was going to replace him in the No. 47 truck for qualifying.
 However, Parsons moved from the No. 47 to replace Filippi in the No. 46 truck in qualifying due to Filippi not adjusting to the truck well enough in practice.
 The No. 47 truck was withdrawn.
 Kaden Honeycutt would drive the No. 47 truck at Nashville.

 In 2023, Andrew Gordon would drive the No. 47 truck at Bristol Dirt.
 The truck was a Ford instead of its usual Toyota.
 He failed to qualify.
 Owner Viens drove the No. 47 truck at Kansas.
 He finished 36th.
 Dawson Cram would drive the truck at Darlington where he finished 35th.